dmbarbour/awelon/doc/Compression.md

 With a fixed-size offset-length pairs, we can be relatively certain that 'minimal number of phrases' corresponds to minimal number of bits in the final output (we'll always save slightly with a compressed segment, which uses at least two fewer phrases).
 With variable sized phrases, a similar guarantee is more difficult, unless we ensure a monotonic compression factor.

-A simple 11-bit offset, 5-bit match (3..34) should probably work well.
+A simple 11+5 offset+length bits should probably work well.
+As would 12+4.
+In the latter case, it would take 3 matches to encode a repeated resource identifier, for a compression ratio of ~88%, and most of our matches would be data plumbing and such.

 ### Other Possibilities?